er1cstotle/lighthouse/lectures/w2d2/outline.md

 - revisit
 - how to access other files on the system

-# Break 10m

-# Guess the output 20mins
-- look at 3 async code examples

-# user input 30m
+# user input 15m
 - events / listeners
 - stdin

+surrender to the process